Wind07CN/ThankCarl/README.md

 Use the left mouse button to control the player's movement, use the spacebar to cast spells.
 Let's see how many Slimes you can defeat!

 ## Documentation
-The detailed documentation about story backgroud, art set, game manual and more can be found [here](./../ThankCarlDoc.pdf).
+The detailed documentation about story backgroud, art set, game manual and more can be found [here](./ThankCarlDoc.pdf).

 ## Contributors
-@Wind07CN Programming, Art & Gameplay Design.
+@Wind07CN Programming, Art & Gameplay Design

-@Shaokun-X Programming & Gameplay Design.
+@Shaokun-X Programming & Gameplay Design

-@MCCPbranchofUbisoft Numerical Planning.
+@MCCPbranchofUbisoft Numerical Planning